|

 [born 1350],

-by whom he had already had illegitimate issue,
+by whom he had already had illegitimate issue.

-his children by Catherine Roet were legitimated by statute 1397
+His children by Catherine Roet were legitimated by statute 1397

-"for all purposes save succession to the crown"
+"for all purposes save succession to the crown".

-he died 3rd Feb 1399, age 58 yrs,
+He died 3 Feb 1399, age 58 yrs.

-Catherine died 10th May 1403, Lincoln, age 53 yrs,
+She died 10 May 1403, Lincoln, age 53 yrs.

-bur Lincoln Cathedral,
+bur Lincoln Cathedral.

-he had issue by Catherine Roet:
+John of Gaunt had issue by Catherine Roet:

 See full size.